Yoga at Work Beats Workplace Fatigue

 Slip your shoes off.
 This alone may give you a sense of relaxation, as the feet feel free to wiggle and move about.
 (Socks optional)

 Put the tennis ball on the floor and step onto it with one foot.
 Apply as much pressure as you need by standing over the ball.

 Roll the ball from the heel to the toes.
 Try to touch every part of the foot, even the inner arch, and outer edge.
 Allow the toes to separate and the heel to feel pressure.
 If you find a trigger point or a spot that gives you more sensation than another, pause and apply pressure to that spot for extra release.

 In addition to yoga poses, meditation is a powerful tool to utilize during the workday.
 I suggest slipping it in at the same time every day so it becomes a habit, or take a moment for it when you’re feeling higher stress levels.
 Just 3-5 minutes can have a profound impact on clearing and energizing the mind.
 This allows the nervous system to leave fight or flight and restores the balance between the parasympathetic and sympathetic nervous systems.

 This can be done at your workspace, in a quiet spot at the office, outside in nature, or even in your car during breaks.
 Commit fully by closing your computer and putting your phone on silent.

 Un-attach from what you think meditation should look or feel like.
 It is simply a time set aside for you to become quiet and still.

-Sit in anyway you feel most comfortable.
+Sit in any way you feel most comfortable.
 Try stacking shoulders above hips so that the spine is anatomically straight.
-Place one hand over your heart and one hand over your naval.
+Place one hand over your heart and one hand over your navel.
 Ground the seat to the earth and close your eyes.